12 Jul Maximize the Benefits of Microlearning through Digital Coaching

 Not quite.
 Despite microlearning’s popularity, it’s not without its shortcomings.
 Especially when it comes to complex skills development, long-term performance improvement and the activation of behavior change.
 A microlearning approach can help a person master tasks in the now, but how does it measure up over time?
 Bloat the modules, and you’ll immediately lose your impact.
 But fail to tie them together with a common thread, and you miss the opportunity to connect with the greater goal of learning.

 Enter digital coaching, an innovative tech platform that scales the kinds of conversations CEOs and HR leaders want more of in their organizations.
 Conversations relating to performance excellence, culture change, soft skills development, and more.
 It does this through asking a series of coach-like questions that provides new perspectives for the learner and primes them for rich insights.

-From my personal experience, microlearning has worked beautifully when delivered through digital coaching.
+From my personal experience, microlearning has worked beautifully when delivered through automated coaching.
 I was part of a pilot group for SpeechSkills, a program created to help employees speak more professionally.
 It consists of microlearning modules that deliver coaching content – exercises, videos, and articles.

 What performance goal could microlearning through digital coaching help you achieve?